 The cost isn’t only time.
 Manual steps invite copy-paste errors, broken formulas, and version confusion — and the longer a report takes to produce, the less anyone trusts that it’s current.

-You don’t need to automate everything at once.
+You don’t need to systematize everything at once.
 Start with the handful of numbers you actually review each month:

 - Profit & Loss (income statement) — are we making money, and where is it going?